microsoft/qsharp-language/Specifications/QIR/Quantum-IR-Specification.md

 the identifier used in the source language.
 The identifiers of local symbols should be converted to LLVM by merely adding the '%' prefix.
+If necessary, a suffix of ".." followed by an integer may be used to avoid name clashes.
 Anonymous local variables generated by the compiler can be represented as %0, %1, etc., as is usual in LLVM.